cashubtc/nuts/tests/29-tests.md

 - The mint rejects the whole request with an error.
 - No outputs are signed.
-- No quote state is consumed/changed by partial processing.
+- No quote's `amount_issued` is increased by partial processing.

 ## Batch mint rejects empty quotes array